-400-15.2.4 Class 3 Surface Finish: Where this surface finish is specified, use metal forms or timber forms with a form liner.
-Where specified or required in the Plans, use No. 89 coarse aggregate for concrete.
+400-15.2.4 Class 3 Surface Finish: Where this surface finish is specified, use forms with a form liner.
+Where specified or required on the plans, use No. 89 coarse aggregate for concrete.

 After concrete has been placed in the forms and compacted, finish all exposed surfaces which are not contained by the forms to produce a surface texture as nearly equal to that produced by the form as practicable.
 Generally, finish unformed surfaces to a smooth, dense surface with a steel trowel.